-The draft Management Representation Letter (refer Attachment C) prepared for Bentleys external auditors as part of the external audit completion process has been provided to Committee Members to note and to be aware of disclosures Management are making to the auditors in connection with the audit.
-Subject to no further changes or any adverse unforeseen events occurring before the financial statements are due to be signed off, the General Manager will sign the enclosed draft Management Representation Letter as presented in Attachment C and provide it to the auditors to enable them to issue to the Authority their auditor's report for the 2020/21 financial year.
+The draft Management Representation Letter (refer Attachment C) prepared for Bentleys external auditors as part of the external audit completion process has been provided to Members to note and to be aware of disclosures Management are making to the auditors in connection with the audit.
+Subject to no further changes, the General Manager will sign the enclosed draft Management Representation Letter as presented in Attachment C and provide it to the auditors to enable them to issue to the Authority their finalised auditor's report for the 2020/21 financial year.